cerbos/tutorial/src/05-testing-policies/README.md

           delete: EFFECT_ALLOW
 ```

-With this defined, you can now extend the compile command to also run the tests eg:
+With this defined, you can now extend the compile command to also run the tests for example:

 ```sh
 # Using Container